Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***When I post a message to an aspect (i.e., a private post), who can see it?***
 Only logged-in Diaspora users you have placed in that aspect can see your private post.

-***Who can comment on my private post?***
+***Who can comment on or like my private post?***
-Only logged-in Diaspora users you have placed in that aspect can comment on your private post.
+Only logged-in Diaspora users you have placed in that aspect can comment on or like your private post.

 ***Who can reshare my private post?***
 Nobody.
 Private posts are not resharable.
 Logged-in Diaspora users in that aspect can always copy & paste it, though...

-***Who can like my private post?***
-Only logged-in Diaspora users you have placed in that aspect can like your private post.

 ###PUBLIC PROFILES